cronvel/terminal-kit/documentation.md

 * .darkColor(register): choose between 8 regular (dark) colors using an 0..7 integer
 * .brightColor(register): choose between 8 bright colors using an 0..7 integer
 * .color256(register): if the terminal support 256 colors, it choose between them using an 0..255 integer
-* .color256rgb(r,g,b): if the terminal support 256 colors, set the color from RGB value in the 0..5 range
+* .colorRgb(r,g,b): pick the closest match for an RGB value (from a 16 or 256 colors palette), r,g,b are in the 0..255 range
-* .color256gray(l): if the terminal support 256 colors, set the color from the grayscale where the lightness value is in the 0..25 range
+* .colorGrayscale(l): pick the closest match for a grayscale value (from a 16 or 256 colors palette) l is in the 0..255 range